-Fortunately, a whole line of products is available that helps rid a property of these desert-dwelling invaders.
+Fortunately, a whole line of products is available that helps get rid of scorpions.
 These products use powerful pesticides or natural ingredients to kill scorpions and come in a variety of forms, including sprays that kill on contact and powders that provide protective barriers that can last for months.
 Check out some of these top products, and keep reading to learn about many of the most important factors to consider when shopping for a scorpion killer.

 - BEST GLUE TRAP: Catchmaster 72MAX Pest Trap

 - BEST ULTRASONIC: Good Life Pest Repeller Ultimate AT

 Before You Buy Scorpion Killer

 Although people living in the arid regions native to scorpions may consider these creatures a pest, they’re actually quite beneficial to the environment.
 Scorpions are predators that feed off of a variety of other pests, helping to keep insect populations low.
 With that in mind, it makes more sense to use nonlethal methods to get rid of scorpions.